eniad/maloja/DEVELOPMENT.md

   - [Bottle Tutorial Auto Reloading](https://bottlepy.org/docs/dev/tutorial.html#auto-reloading)
   - [How to change and reload python code in waitress without restarting the server?](https://stackoverflow.com/questions/36817604/how-to-change-and-reload-python-code-in-waitress-without-restarting-the-server)
   - Works by simply using `python -m maloja.server`.
 Maybe read more about waitress to understand why that works.
-- Read about Doreah and understand how maloja uses it for local dev
+- [x] Read about Doreah and understand how maloja uses it for local dev
+  - Doreah is a personal util for the main Majola dev.
-- Figure out CSV import using dev server
+- [x] Figure out CSV import using dev server
 - Set up user for Docker container following the ansible-nas convention to avoid `root` owning files
 - Reference DEVELOPMENT.md in README.md Docker section
 - Squash commits